RV beginner

 Maryland

-Noncommercial Class A. The combination of the towing vehicle and the towed vehicle has a GCWR of 26,001 pounds or more.
+Non-commercial Class A: Combination of towing vehicle and towed vehicle has a GCWR of 26,001 pounds or more.

-Noncommercial Class B. A single unit with a GVWR of 26,0001 pounds or more or a trailer weighing under 10,000 pounds GVWR.
+Non-commercial Class B: A single unit with a GVWR of 26,001 pounds or more or a trailer weighing under 10,000 pounds GVWR.

 Michigan

-RR endorsement.
-The recreational double endorsement permits the driver to tow two units (one behind another).
+RR endorsement: Permits the driver to tow two units, one behind another.

 Nevada

-Noncommercial Class A. The combination of the towing vehicle and the towed vehicle has a GCWR of 26,001 pounds or more.
+Non-commercial Class A: Combination of towing vehicle and towed vehicle has a GCWR of 26,001 pounds or more.

-Noncommercial Class B. A single unit with a GVWR of 26,0001 pounds or more.
+Non-commercial Class B: A single unit with a GVWR of 26,001 pounds or more.

-Endorsement J is needed to tow a vehicle over 10,000 GVWR.
+Endorsement J: Needed to tow a vehicle over 10,000 pounds GVWR.

 New Mexico